emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

 * https://w3id.org/emmo/domain/electrochemistry#electrochemistry_3979cd56_6256_414d_966c_7f723bf71e37

-Alternative Label(s):
+Elucidation:
+   a round-type case with a height that is less than the diameter Alternative Label(s):
    ButtonCase
-IEC Reference:
-   a round-type case with a height that is less than the diameter

 .. raw:: html